Location-Based Services: Google Maps API Alternatives

 Before describing its Maps API alternatives, let's take a look at what the particular appeal of a Google solution is:

 Maps offline.
-The most powerful feature of Google Maps is the ability to use maps and navigation without Internet connection (of course, not fully and with all sorts of restrictions and limitations).
+The most powerful feature of Google Maps is the ability to use maps and navigation without an Internet connection (of course, not fully and with all sorts of restrictions and limitations).

 Street View Mode.
 Over the years, a Street View feature has accumulated a huge amount of panoramic shots which has made it a full-fledged service.